Difficulty

 Apply Lawn Treatments for Crickets

 Mole crickets specifically can do a great deal of damage to lawns.
 Be sure to watch for indications of mole cricket infestations like cricket mounds or tunnels, areas of dying grass or areas of the lawn that feel spongy when you walk over them.
 Lawn cricket pest control can be difficult.
-You should expect elimination to be accomplished in stages over the season.
+Eliminating mole cricket infestations can be accomplished in stages over the season.

 - In early spring, perform a check for mole cricket nymphs in early evening.
 Mix a solution of 2 tablespoons of dish soap in a gallon of water and distribute the solution over a 2-foot square of lawn.
 Young mole crickets will surface within a few minutes if they are present.
 Irrigate the area to neutralize the soap, and then target the area for treatment.